Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 a so-called _Folder_.
 A folder is simply a list of elements, and you can nest folders inside folders to obtain a tree-like structure.
 You can think of a folder as a PD or Max patch, only that objects have no visual position within the patch but are just itemised as a list.
-Since we just created a new workspace, that list is initially empty.
-You can add new objects by clicking on the button with plus-shaped icon and choosing from the popup menu _Composition → FScape_:
+Since we just created a new workspace, that list is still empty.
+Add a new object by clicking on the button with plus-shaped icon and choosing from the popup menu _Composition → FScape_:

 ![Popup for New Object](.../tut-paulstretch-popup-folder-new-object.png)

-This is followed by prompting a name for the new object.
+A prompt for a name for the new object will be shown.
 This is like naming a variable---since you may have multiple _FScape_ programs, you distinguish them by name.
 Let's just use the default name "FScape" for now, and confirm the
 dialog:

 ![Prompt for New Object Name](.../tut-paulstretch-new-fscape-name.png)

 You now see a new object in the workspace root window.
-It is an empty program, in order to write our signal processing code, we have to select it with the mouse or cursor keys and click on the button with the eye-shaped icon to open its editor:
+It is an empty program, and in order to write our signal processing code, we have to select it with the mouse or cursor keys and click on the button with the eye-shaped icon to open its editor: